Montana Arts Council

 Deputy Director, Grants Director and 504/ADA Accessibility Coordinator

-Kristin has a degree in Biology/Pre-med from Colorado College.
-She is fascinated by technology, design, and living creatively.
-Raised on a farm on the Hi-Line, her career has included traveling the country with Warren Miller Entertainment and working as a program director/instructor for a martial arts school.
+Kristin has a degree in biology with a pre-med emphasis from the Colorado College.
+Raised on a farm and ranch on the Hi-Line in Montana, her career has included traveling the country with Warren Miller Entertainment and working as a program director and instructor for a martial arts school.

 kburgoyne@mt.gov | (406) 444-6449